 Founder and President

-Jack is recognised not only as a pioneer in spatial analysis methods, but also as one of the most influential individuals across the geospatial landscape.
-He actively manages Esri and is closely connected to its projects, clients and company vision.
+A devoted philanthropist, he has invested millions in education, environmental protection and social justice causes.
 He takes a leadership role in national and global initiatives to facilitate standards for data access and sharing across agencies and organisations, and is personally committed to applying GIS methods for environmental stewardship and sustainable communities.

 The recipient of numerous fellowships, honorary degrees and awards, Jack has authored hundreds of papers on GIS in such diverse fields as photogrammetry, computer science, planning, environmental science and cartography.
 His current work is focused on nation-building information sharing platforms - for realising smart cities, smart utilities, smart government, smart organisations and sustainable futures.